VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Theory of Visible-Thermal Ordinality

 We present the theoretical relationship between a visible and thermal image pair and show that the ordinality of their pixel intensities directly convey the ordinality of the underlying albedo or shading, as illustrated in ~\autoref{fig:teaser}.
-We first consider visible illumination (e.g., an LED), then extend our analysis to include invisible illumination (e.g., infrared light).
-While we develop the theory for a grayscale visible camera, the results can be adapted to multiple color channels, as shown in Section~\ref{sec:method}.
+We first consider visible illumination (e.g., an LED), then extend our analysis to include invisible illumination component (e.g., infrared light in incandescent bulbs and sunlight).